sedwards-lab/peng/doc/notes/variable-semantics.md

     isEven (n: Int, r: &Bool) =
       r <- n % 2 == 0

+Since reference values are automatically dereferenced, the following will also typecheck, though the semantics are different---`n` is automatically dereferenced to obtain the value, which is used for the parity check:

+    isEven (n: &Int, r: &Bool) =
+      r <- n % 2 == 0

+However, since the reference coercion rule only goes one level deep, we need to explicitly dereference any references stacked further:

+    isEven (n: &&Int, r: &Bool) =
+      -- r <- n % 2 == 0 -- Typecheck fails
+      r <- *n % 2 == 0

+The `(<-): &a -> a` operator expects a reference type as its left operand, and expects a value of that type as its right operand.
+The level of references must match up:

+    isEven (n: Int, r: &&Bool) =
+      -- r <- n % 2 == 0 -- Typecheck fails
+      *r <- n % 2 == 0

+### Routine return values

+(WORK IN PROGRESS)

+We want to support syntactic sugar for return values to routines.
+That is, rather than explicitly providing the return site, we would like to write the following:

+    isEven (n: Int): Bool =
+      -- other stuff
+      n % 2 == 0

+When the last statement is a plain expression, it will be used as a return value.
+(TODO: We may also provide a separate `return` keyword to allow control flow to be terminated earlier.)

+The caller should be able to invoke this function as in any other programming
+language:

+    let r1 = isEven(2)
+    -- r1: Bool == 2

+    var r2 = isEven(2)
+    -- r2: &Bool |-> 2

+    var r3 = False
+    r3 <- isEven(2)

+These should desugar to:

+    var _r1 = __POISON__
+    fork isEven(2, &_r1)
+    let r1 = _r1

+    var r2 = __POISON__
+    fork isEven(2, &r2)

+    var r3 = False -- same as before
+    var _t1 = __POISON__
+    fork isEven(2, &_t1)
+    r3 <- _t1

+TODO: The semantics of multiple function calls per-expression are still yet to be decided on.
+The most intuitive interpretation would be that all routine calls in an expression will be forked and called at once.

+    -- call site
+    let x = isEven(0) && isOdd(0)

+    -- Should && be short circuit or not?
+If not, the following desugaring works: var r1, r2 = False, False
+    fork isEven(0, &r1), isOdd(0, &r2)
+    let x = r1 && r2

+However questions remain: what should the fork call order be?
+This is important because if they share references and race on them within the same instant, we need a well-defined call-order to determine priority.
+Also, how do we handle short-circuiting?

 Variables introduced by let-bindings nor parameters cannot be assigned to using the `<-` operator.